TRT Global - What to know about Israel’s massive strikes on Iran

 In response, Iran said that it would open a previously undisclosed enrichment site and accelerate production of 60 percent highly enriched uranium, which could be easily processed to the 90 percent level used in nuclear weapons.

-Iran's nuclear sites have long been a flash point.
-Iran has two main enrichment sites, Natanz, in central Isfahan province, and Fordow, near the Shiite holy city of Qom, some 90 kilometres (55 miles) southwest of Tehran.
-Both are designed to protect them from potential airstrikes.
+Iran's nuclear sites have long been a flash point Iran has two main enrichment sites, Natanz, in central Isfahan province, and Fordow, near the Shiite holy city of Qom, some 90 kilometres (55 miles) southwest of Tehran.
+Both are designed to protect from potential airstrikes.

 Natanz is built underground on Iran’s Central Plateau, and has been targeted several times in suspected Israeli sabotage attacks, as well as by the Stuxnet virus, believed to be an Israeli and American creation, which destroyed Iranian centrifuges.

-Fordow is buried deep inside a mountain and protected by anti-aircraft batteries.
-It also hosts centrifuge cascades, but it isn’t as big a facility as Natanz.
+Fordow is buried deep inside mountain and protected by anti-aircraft batteries.
+It also hosts centrifuge cascades, but isn’t as big a facility as Natanz.

 Trump warned Netanyahu